AlexD36/opengl-dynamic-shader/README.md

    - **Keyboard Controls:**
      - Arrow keys to adjust zoom and intensity.
      - `W`/`S` to change animation duration.
-   - **Mouse Controls:**
-     - Move the mouse to control zoom and duration.

 3. **Performance:**
    - Runs smoothly at 60 FPS (hardware permitting).